SMWlDreams/Tetris/README.md

 Added a special easter egg on the main menu.
 Input the secret code to gain access to a hidden song.

-### Projected Improvements

-Added a new title screen and new main menu

 ### Bug Fixes

 When restarting a game on the main menu the stats now properly go to 000 instead of 001.